75 (Type 162) 1985 - 1992

 History

-I purchased the car from the same dealer for £6790 with 16000m on the clock (part exchanging our Red Alfa Romeo 33 1.7 8v K505WPM 21000m) on 25/06/95 to be the main family car.
+I purchased the car from the same dealer for £6790 with 16000m on the clock (part exchanging our red Alfa Romeo 33 1.7 8v K505WPM 21000m) on 25/06/95 as the main family car.

 The car became my daily drive until 09/08/99 when it was retired due to the fact that my father kindly gifted me a Ford Fiesta to do the work run.
 Thus the 75 was put in the garage as a third car having reached a total of 49,300 miles in the five years of our ownership.
-In that time she had become a part of the family and we had enjoyed many miles of reliable and sporty motoring.
+In that time it had become a part of the family and we had enjoyed many miles of reliable and sporty motoring.

 NAD 2008

 I was very pleased to be asked to park up at the front of the house for the NAD car display.
-Compare and contrast.......JC was very complimentary........notice Ed McDonagh entering stage left to remove my wife off the bonnet of "that 75"!
+Compare and contrast.......JC was very complimentary........notice Ed McDonagh entering stage left to remove my wife, Claire, off the bonnet of "that 75"!
 A very amusing day all round and nice to watch on Top Gear as well.

 History (contd)

-After many years of the family enjoying the delights of watching the Hillclimbing at Gurston Down and Prescott I took the plunge and in the Aug of 2014 I completed the Prescott Hillclimb Drivers School as a birthday gift.....this was a watershed moment.....as it was singularly the most enjoyable and challenging thing I'd done in a car.
+After many years of the family enjoying the delights of watching the hillclimbing at Gurston Down and Prescott I took the plunge and in the Aug of 2014 I completed the Prescott Hillclimb Drivers School as a birthday gift.....this was a watershed moment.....as it was singularly the most enjoyable and challenging thing I'd done in a car.
 I was bitten.

 Chris came back to me in a matter of days and said "whatever you do do not sell that car" along with a number of very pleasing compliments about how it drove.
 I decided to keep the car and Chris agreed to support my desire to sprint and hillclimb in the 2022 season.

-The intention was to drive to and from all events and run in the Road Cars series Production class thus keeping the cost down and still trying to maintain the car as a usable road vehicle.
-Therefore when the car returrned to CSR in the Mar of 2022 the brief was to build in resilience/serviceability and not speed.
+The intention was to drive to and from all events and run in the Road Cars Series Production class (S12) thus keeping the cost down and still trying to maintain the car as a usable road vehicle.
+Therefore when the car returned to CSR in the Mar of 2022 the brief was to build in resilience/serviceability and not speed.
 Particular attention was paid to the clutch (kevlar lined and braided hose) and brakes (CL race pads fitted) as well as replacing all the gear linkage mechanism.
 List 1a Yokohama Advan A008 tyres were fitted (205/60 - 14).

-The car also paid a visit to Northampton Motorsport for the mandatory Power and Weight check, the car delivering the following results:
+The car also paid a visit to Northampton Motorsport for the mandatory power and weight check, the car delivering the following results:

 Eng power - 139bhp @5850 rpm